Fast 3D Nanophotonic Inverse Design using Volume Integral Equations: Inverse Design of Nanophotonic Structures

 At each step of the optimization process, the gradient of the cost function with respect to the design parameters must be calculated.
-This can be done efficiently using the adjoint method, in which the adjoint problem is solved in addition to the original forward problem at each iteration of the optimization to compute the gradient in a single step regardless of the number of optimization variables (further details on the mathematical derivation can be found in the Supplementary Information, Section S3).
+This can be done efficiently using the adjoint method, in which the adjoint problem is solved in addition to the original forward problem at each iteration of the optimization to compute the gradient in a single step regardless of the number of optimization variables (further details on the mathematical derivation can be found in the Supporting Information, Section S3).

 We used the gradient-based quasi-Newton optimizer, L-BFGS\cite{LBFGS}, to minimize the cost function and improve the device performance.
-The optimization strategy used consists of two phases: In the first "continuous phase", the optimization parameters are allowed to take on any value between 0 and 1.
+The topology optimization strategy used consists of two phases: In the first "continuous phase", the optimization parameters are allowed to take on any value between 0 and 1.
 Although this step can achieve high performance, the resulting structure is not fabricable due to its "grayscale" nature, and a binarization technique must therefore be employed.
 In the second "discretization phase", the final structure of the first phase is used as the initial structure, and a sigmoid filter is applied to each parameter p to push the optimization parameters toward 0 and 1:

 where $\eta = 0.5$.
 A low initial value (such as 2) is chosen for the slope ($\beta$) to have a smooth transition, and the L-BFGS optimizer is run to convergence.
 Next, $\beta$ is increased and L-BFGS is rerun with the previous solution as the starting point, and this process is repeated for larger and larger values of $\beta$ until the filter is strong enough ($\beta \approx 30$) to produce a near binary final pattern\cite{Discrete_Step}.
 Finally, the remaining parameters are hard thresholded by setting them to 0 or 1 based on their proximity to these values to obtain the final structure.
+For the shape optimization, only one continuous phase is required followed by truncating the final lengths to a 5nm grid by rounding to satisfy typical design rule constraints.
 The performance of the final structure was also validated by using the commercial full-wave FDTD simulator, Lumerical.